vanmooylipidomics/LOBSTAHS/README.md

 <h2>Example dataset</h2>

 The package [**PtH2O2lipids**](https://github.com/vanmooylipidomics/PtH2O2lipids/) contains a example dataset with which users can familiarize themselves with LOBSTAHS.
 The dataset contains both a CAMERA "xsAnnotate" object and the LOBSTAHS "LOBSet" generated from it using `doLOBscreen()`.
 Processing of the dataset is described in: Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
 Van Mooy.
 2016.
-"LOBSTAHS: An adduct-based lipidomics strategy for discovery and identification of oxidative stress biomarkers." *Analytical Chemistry* **88**:7154-7162; [doi:10.1021/acs.analchem.6b01260](http://dx.doi.org/10.1021/acs.analchem.6b01260)
+"LOBSTAHS: An adduct-based lipidomics strategy for discovery and identification of oxidative stress biomarkers." *Analytical Chemistry* **88**:7154-7162; [doi:10.1021/acs.analchem.6b01260](http://dx.doi.org/10.1021/acs.analchem.6b01260). **Please note** that lipid identities were assigned to the PtH2O2lipids dataset using an earlier version of the LOBSTAHS database, which included many fewer compounds than the current version.

 <h2>Code used to generate figures in Collins et al. LOBSTAHS manuscript</h2>